jscohen4/orca/README.md

 # Operation of Reservoirs in California (ORCA)

-A simulation mode incorporating CVP and SWP Delta exports, reservoir releases, and snow-pack to streamflow forecasts.
-This branch simulates both historical and projected cmip5 scenarios.
+This repository contains all code for the methods of the following paper:

+Cohen, J.S., Zeff, H.B., Herman, J.D.,  (2020).
+How do the hydrologic properties of training scenarios influence the robustness of reservoir policy adaptations to climate uncertainty? (submitted manuscript).

 ## Requirements:
 [NumPy](http://www.numpy.org/), [Pandas](http://pandas.pydata.org/), [Matplotlib](http://matplotlib.org/), [Scipy](http://www.scipy.org/), [Scikit-learn](http://scikit-learn.org/), [Seaborn](https://seaborn.pydata.org/), [MPI for Python](https://mpi4py.readthedocs.io/en/stable/), and [Platypus](https://platypus.readthedocs.io/en/latest/).

 ## Running ORCA
+ORCA (Operations of Reservoirs in California): A simulation mode incorporating CVP and SWP Delta exports, reservoir releases, and snow-pack to streamflow forecasts.
+This branch simulates both historical and projected cmip5 scenarios.

 ### Running ORCA in historial mode:
 1. In main.py, set projection to False.